brenprie/NoSQL-Challenge/README.md

 ### Part 1: Database and Jupyter Notebook Setup

-Use NoSQL_setup_starter.ipynb for this section of the challenge.
+Use code file NoSQL_setup.ipynb for this section of the challenge.

 1. Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
 2. Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).
 3. Create an instance of the Mongo Client.